JetBrains/teamcity-documentation/topics/jacoco.md

 <td>

-Newline\-delimited set of path patterns in the form of `+|-:[path]` relative to the [checkout directory](build-checkout-directory.md) to scan for classfiles to be analyzed.
+Newline-delimited set of path patterns in the form of `+|-:[path]` relative to the [checkout directory](build-checkout-directory.md) to scan for classfiles to be analyzed.
 Libraries and test classfiles don't have to be listed unless their coverage is wanted.

 <include src="branch-filter.md" include-id="OR-syntax-tip"/>

 </td>

 <td>

 `+:target/main/java/**`